Toilet Installation Guide

 However, wobbling can indicate a more serious condition.
 It's possible that the floor beneath the toilet is deteriorating or water damaged, meaning it's time for a new toilet.

 The average toilet has a lifespan of 10-15 years on average.
-On the other hand, they typically need to be replaced after 25 years of use if they have lasted longer than average.
+On the other hand, many toilets are only replaced after 25 years of use if they have lasted longer than average.

-Some say that the porcelain toilet has a considerably longer, even infinite, lifespan and that only the internal components need to be repaired or replaced.
+Some say that the porcelain toilet has a considerably longer lifespan, and that only the internal components need to be repaired or replaced.

 Due to this, toilet installation is also popular because most toilets end up having problems such as leaks, not flushing properly, flush handles breaking, and weird smells; therefore, in some cases, people just decide to buy a new toilet and install it themselves rather than ringing a plumber to solve the problem.